 When surgery is involved, the surgeon has decided to amputate because of a diseased body part or because of a situation where the body party is damaged beyond healing and beyond repair.
 In order to prevent infection, the diseased or damaged body part is amputated and the good tissue is left to heal.

 There are several diseases that are known to destroy blood vessels to the point where healing is impossible and these include

 - Peripheral Artery Disease (PAD)

-However, much like disease, injuries to the body as from a serious accident can have the same effect on tissue.
-With either injury or disease tissue can be damaged so extensively that the body is incapable of healing and repairing the affected body part.
+However, much like diseases, injuries to the body that result from a serious accident can have the same effect on tissue.
+With either injury or disease, the tissue can be damaged so extensively that the body is incapable of healing and repairing the affected body part.

 Amputations and Accidents

 Amputations can be entirely unplanned events that occur during the accident as in a car accident or during a machine accident; however, they can also be equally planned surgeries, often after the victim has injured their body in a tragic accident.
 The surgeon can elect to amputate something as minor as a toe or they can amputate as much as the entire lower half of the victim's body, it all depends upon the extent of the injury and the extent of the dead tissue.
 Common causes of amputations include but are not limited to:

 Surgeons have been performing amputations for hundreds of years; however, the earlier amputations were rather limited due to the fact that surgeons had no way of controlling blood loss.
 After the tourniquet was introduced in the late seventeenth century and after anesthesia was invented in the 1840's, amputation surgeries became more sophisticated.
 During the American Civil War, more than 50,000 amputations were performed on injured soldiers, and those surgeries subsequently saved thousands of lives.